ausdigital/ausdigital-syn-json/docs/2.0/index.md

 * A lossless transformation model between UBL XML and JSON representations.
 * A simple JSON processing model based on a RESTful Validation API

-The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintaining interoperability with the UBL XML standard.
+The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintianing interoperability with the UBL XML standard.

 This Specification